dxaiir922/Voice-to-Voice-AI-Assistant/README.md

 ## Project Overview

 This project implements a Voice-to-Voice AI Assistant using Python.
-The assistant listens to the user's voice, converts it into text, sends the text to a Large Language Model (LLM) using the Cohere API, generates an intelligent response, and finally converts the response back into speech.
+The assistant listens to the user's voice, converts it into text, sends the text to a Large Language Model (LLM) using the Cohere API generates an intelligent response, and finally converts the response back into speech.

 The project demonstrates the complete Voice-to-Voice interaction pipeline.